git4rk/ApplicationServeronCloud/getting-started.md

 **Important**: If you do not renew before the lease expires, your service resource is deleted.

 In the REST API output, resources have a non-null `expireTime` field if the subscription has a lease.
-You cannot renew your lease using the REST API; you must use the UI.
+You cannot renew your lease by using the REST API; you must use the UI.

 If your account changes to a non-trial (or paid) account, the lease is removed from your service resource and is no longer shown in the UI.
 If a lease is still shown in the UI after the change to a non-trial account, [contact IBM](/docs/services/ApplicationServeronCloud?topic=wasaas-reporting_issues) to ensure that your account is updated before the lease expires.